 - Salaried individuals can claim only if they don’t receive a House Rent Allowance as a component of their Salary.

-- Assessee or his spouse or minor child or HUF of which he is a member should not own any residential accommodation at the place where he is residing/performing office duties under-employment/carrying business or profession
+- Individuals or their spouses or minor children or HUF in which they are a member do not own residential accommodation at the place of employment or where they are residing or carrying business or profession.

 - Total rent paid less 10% of total income

 - INR 5000 per month i.e INR 60,000 annually